moattarwork/PriceMonitoring/README1.md

 The live price of each security should not flash on the screen more than once every second, even when data comes in more often than that for that security.

-### Backend
+## Backend

-We provide a simple node.js server that delivers data through a web-socket on port 8043.
+Backend is a simple node.js server that delivers data through a web-socket on port 8043.
 Each data point is a JSON-stringified object of the following form:

 ```js